ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 |StepwiseContinuousLeading|1|Returns the data from the previous index|
 |StepwiseContinuousTrailing|2|Returns the data from the next index|
 |Discrete|3|Returns ‘null’|
  					*Certain value types cannot be interpolated

 When *Mode* is set to continuous (or left at default) calls to read the value of the QiStreamBehavior will return "0=Default”.
 Stream behavior can also be used to give different mode settings to different data properties within the stream’s type using overrides.
-For example, this allows for a *discrete* mode setting for one property and a *continuous* mode setting for another.
+For example, this allows for a Discrete mode setting for one property and a Continuous mode setting for another.

 When the Stream Behavior is set to Continuous or Default read methods attempt return an interpolated value for indexes that land between two existing data events in a stream.
 This cannot always be done, for example when the type is not numeric.